-If there is one commonality to much of the filmography of Keira Knightley, it must surely be period dramas; from Atonement to Anna Karenina to The Imitation Game, her performances in these historically minded films has thus far been a wonderful cinematic journey.
+If there is one commonality to much of the filmography of Keira Knightley, it must surely be period dramas; from Atonement to Anna Karenina to The Imitation Game, her performances in these historically minded films have thus far been a wonderful cinematic journey.
 And so she continues most wonderfully in director Wash Westmoreland’s Colette, a movie that functions not solely as a biographical sketch but as a commentary on gender roles, society and female empowerment.

 Based on the early life and marriage of celebrated French novelist Sidonie-Gabrielle Colette (1873-1954), the movie charmingly shines a spotlight on the formative years of this great writer while simultaneously providing a refreshingly smart outlook on morality and societal values.

 Growing up in rural France, the young Colette literally encounters a cultural shock when she moves to Paris with her new husband Henry Gauthier-Villars, better known as Willy.
-Aristocratic and libertine, Willy literally takes the peasant girl out of the country right into the glamour and viciousness of
+Aristocratic and libertine, Willy literally takes the peasant girl out of the country right into the glamour and viciousness of upper-class Parisian life.
+It is here however that despite the sense of being an outsider, that Colette begins her literary career under the most unique of circumstances.

 As ghostwriter for Willy’s famed series of coming of age novels “Claudine”, Colette is confined between the pressures of her husband and the judgement of people unwilling to accept a female novelist; but while she lets her husband take all the credit and glory, soon the urge to rebel surfaces in this most unconventional marriage.